AirPods microphone not working? Try this first!

 3. Restart your paired device

-Our first suggestion was to “restart” your AirPods by unpairing them and pairing them again.
-But what if the AirPods were not the problem and instead it was the device you were pairing them with?
+Our first suggestion was to “restart” your AirPods by unpairing and pairing them again.
+But what if the AirPods were not the problem, and instead, it was the device you were pairing them with?

 Whether you’re using an iPhone, a MacBook, iPad, or any other device, sometimes restarting it can fix the problem.
-This is a simple step you should try before moving on to any other suggestions.
+You should try This simple step before moving on to any other suggestions.

 4. Make sure your AirPods have enough battery

-If your AirPods microphone is not working, one possible reason is that the battery is low.
-When the battery on your AirPods gets too low, they may start to experience problems such as the microphone cutting out or audio dropping out.
+If your AirPods microphone is not working, one possible reason is the low battery.
+When the battery on your AirPods gets too low, they may experience problems such as the microphone cutting out or audio dropping out.

 Sometimes the left AirPod dies first.
-The microphone stops working a couple of minutes before the AirPods completely shut down.
+The microphone stops working a few minutes before the AirPods completely shut down.
 I have experienced this behavior a few times.

 airpods microphone not working - check battery

-You can always check your AirPod’s battery levels in the Settings app on your paired device.
-If the battery is under 5%, charge them for a few minutes (AirPods charge quite fast) and try them again.
+You can always check your AirPods battery levels in the Settings app on your paired device.
+If the battery is under 5%, charge them for a few minutes (AirPods charge pretty fast) and try them again.
 If the microphone works now, your problem was the low battery.

 If this tip doesn’t work, move to the next one.